Some results on more flexible versions of Graph Motif: Minimizing the number of substitutions

 Dondi \textit{et al.}~\cite{Dondi2011} prove that \pmisgm is $\np$-hard, even when $G$ is a tree of maximum degree $4$ where each color occurs at most twice and the motif is colorful.
-On the positive side, they prove that the problem is in the $\fpt$ class when the parameter is the size of the solution.
+On the positive side, they prove that the decision version of the problem is in the $\fpt$ class when the parameter is the size of the solution.
+Another algorithm is provided by Koutis in time $\bigos(5.08^k)$ and polynomial space~\cite{Koutis2012}.
+We however remark that we can use the algorithm of~\cite{guillemotfinding} for \textsc{List Colored Graph Motif} to solve \pmisgm in $\bigos(4^k)$, by introducing $p$ new colors, and adding them in the list of colors of each node of the graph.
+Therefore, we can still look for a solution of size $k$, with at most $p$ substitutions.

+Let us remark that for instances where the optimum equals 0, then the problem is not approximable at all.
+Indeed, any polynomial-time approximation algorithm for \pmisgm would give a solution in polynomial time to the $\np$-complete \pegm problem.
+However, for instances where optimum contains at least one substitution, we prove that even in restrictive conditions (when $G$ is a rooted tree of depth 2 and the motif is colorful), there is no polynomial-time approximation algorithm with ratio $c \log |V|$, for a constant $c$.